scp-079/screen/pages/etc/exchange-zh.md

                     ask - Let CONFIG provide a config session in CONFIG Channel commit - Update group's settings
-                    reply - CONFIG reply the session's link to the bot
+                    reply - CONFIG reply the session's link to the bot show - Let other bot show a group's config

                 When action is help:
                     ban - Let USER ban a user globally